 Chapter 1: The Girl With Sparks in Her Hair

 Maya interpreted his hesitation as consent.
 She muttered “Thank you” and slid past him while he blinked.
 He never saw her move at all.
-Her magic was only strong enough to slow time for one or two seconds, but that was useful in situations like these.
+Her magic was only strong enough to slow time for one or two seconds, but that was enough in situations like these.

 Normally the on-duty guard would tease Maya about how her magical abilities were over-rated, if they existed at all.
 She ALWAYS denied that she had any magical abilities at all, but would inevitably use her power to surreptitiously help him with his chores.
 That was what the Goddess wanted.

-The sun touched the top of the hills which marked the western edge of the Indus valley.
+The sun touched the top of the hills, which marked the western edge of the Indus valley.
 Though the Persians did not realize it, they had lost their race with the night: the town gates closed at sunset.
 They would have to camp outside the walls, probably in the Goddess’ temple on the shore of the Indus River.
 Not the worst outcome.
 The Goddess would favor them provided they didn’t offend her with a paltry offering.

 The guard shrugged, “Sure.”